WilDev-Studios/Liminal/docs.md

 Liminal allows users to customize their experience with the application (exactly why it's open-source).
 Here's how to use Liminal to it's fullest potential.

+## Application
+I recommend, to keep Liminal simple to open, to create a shortcut to Liminal's main.bat file, and then move that shortcut into the Start menu on Windows, so you can press the `Win` key and type `Liminal` to open, instead of using Python to open it.

 ## Commands
 If the basic commands aren't enough for users, Liminal makes it very easy to make custom commands.